shaunburgin/SF-AuthService/SF-Main-specification.md

 ---

+### **4. Frontend Development**

+#### **4.1.
+Implement Login Page**

+- **Components**:
+  - `Login.js`: Handles user input and authentication, including **Customer ID**, **Username**, and **Password**.

+- **Functionality**:
+  - Utilize Firebase Authentication SDK to handle user login.
+  - Admin users can log in without entering a **Customer ID**.
+  - Customer users must provide a **Customer ID** to log in.
+  - Manage access and refresh tokens securely.
+  - Redirect authenticated users to the appropriate Main Page based on their role.
+  - Handle and display error messages based on authentication responses.

+#### **4.2.
+Implement Main Pages**

+1. **Admin Main Page**
+   - **Components**:
+     - `AdminMainPage.js`: Displays "Welcome to StudioFlow Admin" centered on the page and includes administrative controls.

+   - **Functionality**:
+     - Serves as the central hub for administrators to manage workflows and user accounts.
+     - Provides access to advanced features exclusive to admins.
+     - Future enhancements will include tools for designing and managing workflows.

+2. **Customer Main Page**
+   - **Components**:
+     - `CustomerMainPage.js`: Displays "Welcome to StudioFlow" centered on the page and includes customer-specific dashboards.

+   - **Functionality**:
+     - Serves as the central hub for customers to monitor and manage their workflows.
+     - Provides a simplified interface tailored to customer needs.
+     - Future enhancements will include additional customer-focused tools and features.

+---

-## **Deployment to GCP**
+## **Deployment to Firebase**

 ### **Overview**

-Deployment involves packaging the React application into a container image and deploying it to **Google Cloud Run**.
+Deployment involves building the React application and deploying it to **Firebase Hosting**.
 Terraform scripts automate the provisioning and deployment process across different environments.

 ### **Deployment Steps**